 If so, a DADU could be the answer to your dreams.

 Across the U.S. and Canada, independent distributors of Lindal’s home design and materials package report an increase in requests for accessory dwelling units – ADUs – and detached accessory dwelling units – DADUs.
 The DADU and ADU are living quarters built next to or attached to an existing single-family residence.
-They are particularly popular in dense urban areas such as Seattle, where their construction helps keep city housing affordable and accessible, lowers traffic congestion, and creates flexible living solutions for many homeowners.
+They are particularly popular in dense urban areas, where their construction helps keep city housing affordable and accessible, lowers traffic congestion, and creates flexible living solutions for many homeowners.
 They are also an attractive source of additional income when used as a rental or Airbnb and can greatly increase the value of a homeowner’s property.

 Lindal’s ADU and DADU Designs